 28 And we know that all things work together for good to those who love God, to those who are the called according to His purpose.
 29 For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren.
 30 Moreover whom He predestined, these He also called; whom He called, these He also justified; and whom He justified, these He also glorified.

-He also says that God has predestined us to be like Christ.
-If we are truly saved, God is working in our lives to make us more like His Son, and sometimes He uses tests and trials and difficult people to do that.
+In verse 29 He says that God has predestined us to be like Christ.
+If we are truly saved, God is working in our lives to make us more like His Son, and sometimes, He uses tests and trials and difficult people to do that.
 Instead, of murmuring and complaining we need to see it as God’s hand molding and shaping us.

-But God’s promises in these verses doesn’t end there.
+But God’s promises in this chapter don’t end there.

-Then he says, “whom He called, these He also justified; and whom He justified, these He also glorified.”
+Then he says, “whom He called, these He also justified; and whom He justified, these He also glorified” (vs. 30).
 We won’t be glorified until we get to heaven.
 That means if He called us and justified us (made us right with Him), He will glorify us.
 We will not lose our salvation somewhere along the line!
 What a great promise of our eternal security!

 God gifts us all differently and sometimes we will disagree on things even in areas of ministry.
 I imagine Paul as being very practical.
 John Mark had deserted them on the previous journey and he wanted someone he knew would be dependable.